 - Polyisocyanurate (Polyiso): Has an R-value of 6.5-6.8.
 Polyiso has the abnormal behavior of performing worse as the temperature gets colder.

-One thing to note: R-values are determined at 75°F. Which means material performance can vary if it’s not at this “ideal” conditions.
+One thing to note: R-values are determined at 75°F. This means material performance can vary if it’s not at these “ideal” conditions.
 The blowing agents that makeup polyiso start to condense at cold temperatures reducing its ability to prevent heat transfer (and thereby diminishing it’s stated R-value).
 Since EPS and XPS are made with different types of agents they maintain their list R-value at colder temperatures.

 3. Do I use Outsulation in place of plywood or OSB sheathing?

 It depends on design conditions for things such as wind, earthquake loads – aka “racking” or “shear” or “lateral” loads.
 Some builders place outsulation directly on top of the plywood or OSB.
 The rigid foam keeps the interior wood sheathing and framing both dryer and warmer.
 Other builders choose to forgo the plywood or OSB sheathing entirely.
 This could be a great cost-saving measure but remember that rigid foam does not have the same structural strength as wood sheathing.
 You have to compensate for the difference by adding diagonal bracing or inset shear panels.